CenterForOpenScience/osf.io/website/addons/gitlab/README.md

-# OSF Github Addon
+# OSF GitLab Addon

 ## Enabling the addon for development

-1. On your Github user settings, go to “OAuth Applications” -> "Developer applications" -> “Register new application”
+1. On your GitLab profile settings, go to “Applications”
-2. Enter any name for the application name, e..g “OSF Github Addon (local)”
+2. In the name field, enter your application name, e..g “OSF GitLab Addon (local)”
-3. In the Homepage URL field, enter "http://localhost:5000/“
-4. In the Authorization Callback URL field, enter "http://localhost:5000/oauth/callback/github".
+4. In the Redirect URI field, enter the full URL for your OSF instance + "/oauth/callback/gitlab", e.g "http://localhost:5000/oauth/callback/gitlab"
-5. Submit the form.
+5. Click on 'Save application' button to submit the form.
-6. cp website/addons/github/settings/defaults.py website/addons/github/settings/local.py
+6. cp website/addons/gitlab/settings/defaults.py website/addons/gitlab/settings/local.py
-7. Copy your client ID and client secret from Github into the new local.py file.
+7. Copy your Application ID and Secret from GitLab into the new local.py file.
 8. Restart your app server.

 ## Testing webhooks

-To test Github webhooks, your development server must be exposed to the web using a service like ngrok:
+To test GitLab webhooks, your development server must be exposed to the web using a service like ngrok:
 * brew install ngrok
 * ngrok 5000
-* Copy forwarding address to website/addons/github/settings/local.py:HOOK_DOMAIN
+* Copy forwarding address to website/addons/gitlab/settings/local.py:HOOK_DOMAIN